wojta/no-server-webrtc-android/README.md

 # Usage
 <img src=".github/create_offer.png" width="320"> <img src=".github/paste_answer.png" width="320"> <img src=".github/demo.png" width="320">

+# Known issues
+* There is no renegotiation of connection, it doesn't make much sense without signalling server.
+* If you paste offer in the app, answer is created but after while it goes with 'icegathering failed'.
+You must be fast to pass the answer to the other side.
+I'm not sure what causes this.

 # License
 You can do whatever you want with this code.